 While it may be too hot to play outdoors, you can still observe from indoors.
 Putting a bird bath or bird feeder in front of a window will allow you to watch for birds throughout the day.
 Pick up a guide for birds in your area to help you identify them.
 Keep track of how many birds and of what type show up during the day and look for patterns.

 Evening Nature Programs

 Check with nearby State Parks, Reserves, and local libraries for special summer programs.
 Often they will host one or two nights during the summer where they will bring docents to share with the public about desert night life.
 These free events are typically geared toward the whole family and can be a unique learning experience.

 High temperatures do not have to mean a furlough to your outdoor nature study.
 They do require more intentional planning, precautions, and some out of the box thinking.
 As always when out in the desert, whether day or night, make sure you are dressed appropriately and have plenty of water.

-A big thank you to Destiny Mawson of Some Call It Destiny for writing this guest post.
+A big thank you to Destiny Mawson of Some Call It Destiny for writing this article.